Blooom Review: A 401(k) Robo Advisor + Free Analysis Tool

-Our Bloom review would be incomplete if we didn’t share how it works.
+Our Blooom review would be incomplete if we didn’t share how it works.
 Blooom helps its users by reducing fees hiding in existing investments, adjusting investments for retirement savings needs (portfolio rebalancing), providing humans for advice, monitoring accounts for suspicious activity including fraud or hacks.

 One of the most intimidating things an average investor has to do is pick where to put their investments.
 Blooom helps clients by facilitating that process of selecting the right type and allocation of investments.

 Their system is built on an algorithm modeled upon “decades of market data.”
 Index funds are a large part of their investment strategy to keep fees low for clients.

 Hidden fees are something that could be cannibalizing your retirement savings by cutting into investment returns.
-If that seems a bit dramatic, consider that paying a 1% annual fee could cost you over half a million dollars, by some estimates.
-According to Nerdwallet, a 1% fee could cost millnennials $590,000 over the course of their investing lifetime!
+If that seems a bit dramatic, consider that paying a 1% annual fee could cost you over half a million dollars.
+According to NerdWallet, a 1% fee could cost millennials $590,000 over the course of their investing lifetime.
 Blooom makes sure your hidden fees stay as low as possible (and hopefully well below 1%).

 Rebalancing and investment selection are intrinsically linked activities (read: rebalancing can be just as perplexing as picking the first time around).
-Although they don’t provide a great deal of specifics about how they formulate (“bang out,” in their words) portfolio recommendations, they automatically adjustment your mix of stocks and bonds to keep you on track with goals over time.
+Although they don’t provide a great deal of specifics about how they formulate (“bang out,” in their words) portfolio recommendations, they automatically adjust your mix of stocks and bonds to keep you on track with goals over time.

 They particularly pride themselves on using a model which takes your risk tolerance into account, not just retirement date.

 Blooom helps clients map out a plan for their retirement account and plan for the inevitable ups and downs the market will bring.
 Moreover, they are aware that we’re all susceptible to freaking out when market downturns happen — and they seem to proactively help their clients manage this fear by advising how to respond in those tumultuous times.

 Considering buying a new house?
 They welcome you to get in touch to talk with an adviser to make smart financial decisions, even when it isn’t about your 401(k).